 Please refer to the Billing Calendar for each semester's due dates.
 6

 Yes, CU Denver offers a deferred payment plan for students.
 This plan allows students to pay their tuition and fee balance in four installments.
 Students may enroll in the payment plan online via UCDAccess.
 There is a $35.00 convenience fee for electing the deferred payment plan.7

 Accounts with unpaid balances or that go into default as of the due dates for each semester will be subject to service charges and a financial stop.
 This will result in a student's inability to register for a future term, as well as withholding of a transcript and/or degree.
 Please visit our Student Debt Management website for more detailed information.
 8

-Tuition and fees are typically decided in July of every year for the following fall, spring, and summer semesters.9
+Tuition and fees are typically decided in July of every year for the following academic terms fall, spring and summer.9

-Please refer to our Tuition and Fees pages.
+Please refer to our Fee Matrix and Tuition and Fees pages for further information.
 10

 The College Opportunity Fund (COF) is a state voucher that helps families offset rising higher education costs.
 All Colorado resident, undergraduate students are eligible.
 Student must apply once at the state website, and authorize each semester during registration.
 The COF credit will appear on the billing statement.

 For more information, go to the COF FAQ's.11